 - Select a small test shape.
-You can use the built-in test on the Skycut.
-However, a shape with an internal path, such as a ring, works better as it allows you to more easily check to see if the blade is cutting into the backing sheet or cutting mat. - Start with conservative Force and Speed. - Insert the blade holder as instructed in Section 2.01.3. - On the control panel: Set>Advance Mode, choose to End or to Left and enter a small distance, such as 0.5" or 10 mm to space each test. - Set origin in the lower right corner of the material.
+You can use the built-in test on the Skycut if your square cuts an internal circle.
+Otherwise, select a shape in your design software (such as a ring) that has an internal path.
+This works better as it allows you to more easily check to see if the blade is cutting into the backing sheet or cutting mat. - Start with conservative Force and Speed.
+Refer to a similar material in the Suggested Settings Table in Section 2.11. - Set the blade tip height above the material based on a similar material in the Suggested Settings Table in Section 2.11. - On the control panel: Set>Advance Mode, choose to End or to Left and enter a small distance, such as 0.5" or 10 mm to space each test. - Set origin in the lower right corner of the material.